 Welcome

 Research shows that library anxiety is strongly linked to academic performance, and ASU has an especially complex library system.
-With over 8 library locations, 50+ librarians, and more than 700 online databases, students often report feelings of being overwhelmed or lost.
-These feelings can be exacerbated by overestimation of research skills, information overload, and the reliability of online resources.
-Collaborating with a librarian for information literacy instruction can help prepare students for their academic careers.
+With over eight library locations, 50-plus librarians and archivists, and more than 700 online databases, students often report feeling overwhelmed or lost.
+Many students are unsure how to begin or what is expected when it comes to college-level research, especially when faced with an overwhelming amount of information and the challenges of finding and evaluating online sources.

 Information literacy program

-The ASU Library information literacy program is designed to aid in the development of course materials and content, promote critical thinking and engagement, and develop research and source evaluation skills in students.
-As a faculty member, you can collaborate with our librarians so you’ll spend less time teaching research skills and more time teaching content.
-Instruction can be held in your classroom, the library, or online.
-Sessions are team taught with you.
+The ASU Library information literacy program is designed to aid in the development of course materials and content, promote critical thinking and engagement, and help students build research and source evaluation skills.

 Program goals

-• Collaborate with librarians on developing assignments, activities and more.
+- Collaborate with librarians and instructional designers to develop assignments, activities and more.

 Course consultations

-• Faculty can schedule one-on-one or small group meetings with a faculty librarian to discuss assignments, research questions, relevant information resources and more.
+Schedule one-on-one or small group meetings with a subject librarian to discuss assignments, research questions, relevant information resources and more.

 Instruction